 Exploring Terpene Therapies

-Beyond the virucidal qualities of the essential oils listed below, specific plant oils can also address many of these issues as well.
-Besides their virucidal qualities several of them are also anti-inflammatory, help to expel the excess mucous and are mood modulators.
-Essential oils 'side-effects' are actually positive!
+Beyond the virucidal qualities of the essential oils listed below, specific plant oils can also address microbial populations.
+Besides their virucidal qualities several of them are also anti-inflammatory, help to expel excess mucous and are mood modulators.
+Essential oils 'side-effects' are positive!

 There are a few strategies using essential oils being explored in France.
 The following 3 essential oils are part of a protocol currently in the clinical testing phase in a hospital environment.

 - It is necessary and possible to control the exaggerated appearance of damaged tissue cells with the essential oil of pistachio mastic (Pistacia lentiscus), in synergy with the essential oils of globular eucalyptus (Eucalyptus globulus) and noble laurel (Laurus nobilis).

 - By neutralizing the pathogenic bacteria of the intestine before they migrate towards the lungs, with the essential oil of Spanish thyme with thymol ( Thymus zygis subsp.
 Gracilis) with antiviral, antibacterial broad-spectrum and anti-inflammatory properties.
 The other phenols like carvacrol, xanthorrhizol and eugenol have slightly less similar activity.
 To be effective, this essential oil must be used both orally (1 drop, 3 times a day) and rectally, alternating with the essential oils of §1 at the rate of a 300 mg suppository 2 times per day (or one instillation per rectal bulb).